AXN-Informatique/laravel-stepper/readme.md

 composer require axn/laravel-stepper
 ```

+Once it's installed, the package is automatically registered via Artisan command `package:discover` (Laravel >=5.5).
-Once it's installed, you can register the service provider in `config/app.php`:
+If not, you must register the service provider in `config/app.php` by adding this line in `providers` section:

 ```
 'Axn\LaravelStepper\ServiceProvider',